Monix BIO

 //=> Hello!

-NOTE: this operation is effectively IO.eval(f).memoize
+NOTE: this operation is effectively IO.eval(f).memoize.

 IO.never

-returns a Task instance that never completes:
+Task.never returns a Task instance that never completes:

 import monix.bio.Task